Pavan-1997/Azure_DevOps_Intro/README.md

 Azure DevOps is a suite of services you can implement end-to-end DevOps in your organization.
 It includes services such as Azure Repos, Boards, Wiki, Build and Release pipelines, Test plans, Artifacts, etc.

+## Type of Hosting Option

+You can work in the cloud using Azure DevOps Services or on-premises using Azure DevOps Server.